AgileRL/AgileRL/docs/api/hpo/multi_frequency.rst

 by the paper), where there is room for several subpopulations at different frequencies;
 its slower subpopulations make it more robust to premature convergence than tournament selection.
 The trade-offs are that it needs a larger population to be worthwhile and exposes more configuration parameters.
-For small populations or the LLM finetuning algorithms, prefer :ref:`tournament_selection`.
+For small populations, prefer :ref:`tournament_selection`.

 Configuring from a manifest
 ---------------------------